-- investment experience (for example, the investor has carried out transactions of a significant size in securities markets at a given frequency), - investment portfolio size (for example, the investor's securities portfolio must exceed a specified amount), - work experience (for example, the investor works or has worked in the financial sector in a professional position which requires knowledge of securities investment), and / or - education (such as the investor has completed the Canadian Securities Course, achieved a CFA designation or has received an advanced degree in business or finance). - 23.
-What qualification criteria should be used in the Al exemption for individual investors?
-Would your answer to this question change depending on whether: - any disclosure is provided to investors, including risk factor disclosure? - the security is novel or complex? - the issuer of the security is a reporting issuer? - a registrant is involved in the distribution who has an obligation to recommend only suitable investments to the purchaser?
+• investment experience (for example, the investor has carried out transactions of a significant size in securities markets at a given frequency),

+• investment portfolio size (for example, the investor's securities portfolio must exceed a specified amount),

+• work experience (for example, the investor works or has worked in the financial sector in a professional position which requires knowledge of securities investment), and / or

+• education (such as the investor has completed the Canadian Securities Course, achieved a CFA designation or has received an advanced degree in business or finance).

+What qualification criteria should be used in the AI exemption for individual investors?

+Here again, my background and experience is not relevant to making anything more than just a general comment that a variety of factors could be used but not all would apply to every individual or corporate entity so some weighting would have be given to each criteria to come up with a score.

+- any disclosure is provided to investors, including risk factor disclosure? - the security is novel or complex? - the issuer of the security is a reporting issuer?

+• a registrant is involved in the distribution who has an obligation to recommend only suitable investments to the purchaser?

+A rating scale would be complex enough to account for any of the above factors.